Fall in love with Corfu Old Town: 23 Wonderful Experiences

 Vlacherna Monastery with Ponitknonisi (Mouse Island) in the back

-Located on the southern tip of Kanoni Peninsula you can find the Vlacherna Monastery.
-The picturesque 17th-century whitewashed monastery is found on a small islet and accessible by a small causeway.
+Located on the southern tip of the Kanoni Peninsula, you’ll find the white-washed Vlacherna Monastery.
+It’s picture-perfect, sitting on a tiny islet connected to land by a thin causeway.

 11. Airplane Spotting